tenzinl4ma/Unit2_repo/Project/project002.md

 Arduino is powered by the computer with 5v via the cable.

 <img width="860" alt="Screenshot 2024-12-07 at 2 59 52 PM" src="https://github.com/user-attachments/assets/653069a6-51a4-4f02-a09a-35901f3422ba">
+ Fig.3  Above diagram show the location of the DHT11 sensor across the room of R2-14.
+The arduino is center of the room and each sensor is around diagonal of the room.
+These two sensor are going to measure hte temperature and the humidity of the room and later we can also calculate the estimate the atmospheric pressure from these readings.

+---

+### Flow chart

+---

 ## Test Plan
 | Test Type        | Test Content                                                                                                         | Input                                                                                                                                                                                                                                                                                                                                                                 | Expected Output                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |